 Case 2: Histologically Confirmed Severe DILI (2024)

 An ACG Case Reports Journal paper (PMC11068125) describes a 67-year-old woman who had self-administered three 1-gram packets of fenbendazole three times per week (~9 g/week) for approximately one year based on social media anticancer claims.
+For more details, see our guide on fenbendazole dosage guide.
 She presented with AST 1,869 U/L, ALT 2,600 U/L, total bilirubin peaking at 24 mg/dL, INR 1.6 — meeting DILIN criteria for severe DILI.
 Liver biopsy confirmed centrilobular hepatocyte necrosis with lymphocyte-predominant portal infiltrate.
 RUCAM score: 9 (highly probable) — the highest reported in any published FBZ case.
 Despite severity, she recovered with supportive care alone; all LFTs normalized within three months of stopping fenbendazole.

 📌 Key insight: Biopsy-confirmed DILI after one year of high-dose use (~9 g/week).
 Fully reversible after cessation — no permanent damage.